atamborrino/atamborrino.github.io/_posts/2013-12-25-play-framework-websocket.markdown

 Of course, we can also mix the two approach.
 For example, we could handle the in-coming WS client messages in an imperative way with `Iteratee.foreach` but return a functional Enumerator for out-coming messages (so we have back-pressure from the server to the client).

 ## Sub-streams composition with back-pressure
-This power of expression allows you to compose streams in a lot of different manners.
 For the following example, we suppose that each message (chunk) sent by a WS client contains information to fetch a stream.
 So each chunk of the main stream produces a stream of messages (a sub-stream).
 We'll see 3 alternatives to compose sub-streams.

 ### Sequential sub-streams
 If a chunk of a stream produces a sub-stream, then we want the whole sub-stream to be processed before processing the next chunk of the main stream.
 All of this with back-pressure, so the chunks from the main stream will not fill up server memory waiting for a sub-stream to end!